MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/bidstrategy.md

 A portfolio bid strategy is an automated bidding feature that manages bidding across multiple campaigns that are all working toward the same goal.

 > [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry - it's coming soon!

-> [!NOTE]
 > You can set individual campaign level bid strategies using the [AddCampaigns](addcampaigns.md) and [UpdateCampaigns](updatecampaigns.md) operations.

 We automatically adjust your bids to balance under- and over-performing campaigns that share the same strategy, whether to maximize conversions, clicks, target impression share, or other performance goals.
 Portfolio bid strategies could be a great option for advertisers who want to make sure their entire budgets are spent efficiently.